 Where in the US is the Omicron variant and how quickly is it spreading?

-It’s been little more than three weeks since South Africa first reported the discovery of the Omicron variant of coronavirus to the World Health Organisation, but the new strain has already had a huge impact around the world.
+It’s been only a month since South Africa first reported the discovery of the Omicron variant of coronavirus to the World Health Organisation, but the new strain has already had a huge impact around the world.

 “We knew that it would be just a matter of time before the first case of omicron would be detected in the US,” White House chief medical and Covid adviser Dr Anthony Fauci said at the time, adding.
 “We know what we need to do to protect people.
 Get vaccinated, if you’re not already vaccinated.
 Get boosted.”